aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to PPSM or Online App" h2="Export DOT to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOT to PPSM is a common requirement for many businesses.
+DOT is a file format used by Microsoft Word to store documents, while PPSM is a presentation format used by Microsoft PowerPoint.
+Converting DOT to PPSM allows users to create presentations from their Word documents, which can be used for a variety of purposes, such as creating presentations for meetings, conferences, and other events.

+<h2>How Aspose.Total helps for dot to ppsm conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to PPSM conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate DOT to PPSM conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load a DOT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can be saved as a PPSM file.
+This process allows users to quickly and easily convert DOT to PPSM without any manual intervention.
+Additionally, Aspose.Total for C++ provides a range of other features, such as document manipulation, document conversion, and document comparison, which can be used to automate a variety of tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}